Running Plugins

 The following describes how to run plugins and continues using the example plugin from Plugin Spec.

-About icon-plugin
+About insight-plugin

 • The best tooling of the methods